Oil refinery: History

 Prior to World War II in the early 1940s, most petroleum refineries in the United States consisted simply of crude oil distillation units (often referred to as atmospheric crude oil distillation units).
 Some refineries also had vacuum distillation units as well as thermal cracking units such as visbreakers (viscosity breakers, units to lower the viscosity of the oil).
 All of the many other refining processes discussed below were developed during the war or within a few years after the war.
 They became commercially available within 5 to 10 years after the war ended and the worldwide petroleum industry experienced very rapid growth.
 The driving force for that growth in technology and in the number and size of refineries worldwide was the growing demand for automotive gasoline and aircraft fuel.

 In the United States, for various complex economic and political reasons, the construction of new refineries came to a virtual stop in about the 1980s.
 However, many of the existing refineries in the United States have revamped many of their units and/or constructed add-on units in order to: increase their crude oil processing capacity, increase the octane rating of their product gasoline, lower the sulfur content of their diesel fuel and home heating fuels to comply with environmental regulations and comply with environmental air pollution and water pollution requirements.

-The size of the oil refining market in 2017 was valued at over US$6 trillion in 2017 and is set to witness a consumption of over 100 million barrels per day (MBPD) by 2024.
-The oil refining market will witness an appreciable growth because of rapid industrialization and economic transformation.
-Changing demographics, growing population, and improvement in living standards across developing nations are some of the factors positively influencing the industry landscape.